dmitry-vorobiev/kaggle-pku-autonomous-driving-centernet/README.md

 ## Debug / visualisations

 Use `--debug 4 --render_cars` to see rendered car models.
-Just add it these parameters to train/test command lines.
+Just add these parameters to train/test command lines.
 Adding `--debug_heatmap` will also visualise heatmaps.

 ## Citation